Life insurance for estate planning

 Family members with a disability

-A life insurance policy can be a valuable part of your estate plan if you have a child or family member with a disability.
+A life insurance policy can be a valuable part of your estate plan if you have a child or other family member with a disability.

-→ Read more about life insurance for people with a disability
+Read more about life insurance for people with a disability

 Blended families

-Estate planning can be especially important for blended families to ensure that each party is included as intended.
-It’s not recommended to list minors as beneficiaries on life insurance policies because they can’t legally claim the benefit.
+Estate planning can be especially important for blended families to ensure that each party is included and receives the money they’re entitled to.

 Family businesses

-→ Read more about life insurance for business owners
+Read more about life insurance for business owners

 Charitable organizations